Asset hyperlinking

 Note that in the example described above, the orders can come from one system (e.g. CRM), but the list of products can be obtained from another (e.g. inventory).
 However, from the user perspective, it doesn't matter — all the required data is linked and is accessible with a single click, no matter where it's actually stored.

-• A row command can retrieve an item of any type (dataset, web page, file, etc.)
+• A row command can retrieve an asset of any type (dataset, web page, file, etc.)

 • Different commands can be assigned to different row values (values in different columns of the same row)

-• A row command can use multiple values from the same row (and pass it as parameters to the retrieved item)
+• A row command can use multiple values from the same row (and pass it as parameters to the retrieved asset)

 • A row value can have multiple commands (as in the image above)

-• If a row command retrieves a web page, or a file (but not a dataset), or triggers a workflow, it can point to a module in the current item, instead of another item
+• If a row command retrieves a web page, or a file (but not a dataset), or triggers a workflow, it can point to a module in the current asset, instead of another asset

-Hint: Row commands of Catalog items are very similar to row commands of Launcher tasks
+Hint: Row commands of Catalog assets are very similar to row commands of Launcher tasks

 Column commands